udonte/NFT-Wallet-Checker/README.md

 - NextJS
 - Bootstrap

-## Deployed on Netligy
+## Deployed on Netlify

-Click this [` live link`] (https://nft-wallet-checker.netlify.app/) to use the NFT Wallet Checker.
+Click this [`live link`] (https://nft-wallet-checker.netlify.app/) to use the NFT Wallet Checker.
 Make sure you have a valid Wallet Address.